Wiehltal bridge

 The Wiehltal Bridge is a highway bridge on the A 4 motorway between Cologne and Olpe over the Wiehltal valley at Engelskirchen (Oberbergischer Kreis), North Rhine-Westphalia, Germany.

 Overview

-The bridge is 30.25 m wide, 705 m long and has a bridge surface of 21,326 m².
+The bridge is 30.25 m wide, 705 m long and has a bridge surface of 21,326 m2.
 The highest point above ground is 60 m.
 It consists completely of a steelwork construction, whose rolling-element bearing rests on concrete pillars.
 In contrast to similar bridges, the roadways of both driving directions are carried by continuous elements.
 Construction of the bridge was completed in 1971.

 Damage and closure

-At 10:40 on 26 August 2004 a car collided with a tanker truck containing 32,000 liters of fuel on the Wiehltal Bridge.
+At 10:40 on 26 August 2004 a car, whose driver was not holding a license, collided with a tanker truck containing 32,000 liters of fuel on the Wiehltal Bridge.
 The guard rails were designed only to stop vehicles up to 13 tons and were unable to hold the truck, which fell 30 meters off the A 4 Autobahn and exploded.
 The truck driver was killed; the heat damage destroyed the load-bearing ability of the bridge and it had to be closed to traffic.